Staphylococcus/brain-from-brane/docs/02-oneness-interconnectedness/2-oneness-interconnectedness.md

 ### Organizational Information

-**Crystallized patterns** that exhibit stability and boundary-maintenance capabilities, embodied in the specific configurations and histories of string worldsheets through spacetime.
+**Stabilized patterns** that exhibit stability and boundary-maintenance capabilities, embodied in the specific configurations and histories of string worldsheets through spacetime.
 This includes their dynamic forms, interactions (joining and splitting), and relational configurations, as well as broader emergent patterns arising from the collective tapestry of interwoven worldsheets observed at different scales.

 ### Semantic Information